Definition - What does Oral Sex mean?

-Oral sex is a sexual practice in which one partner stimulates another's genitals using the mouth, tongue, teeth lips or throat.
+Oral sex is a sexual practice in which one partner stimulates another's genitals using the mouth, tongue, teeth, lips or throat.
 It may occur on its own, as part of foreplay or during intercourse.
 Twenty seven percent of men and 19 percent of women reported having engaged in oral sex according to the 2010 National Survey of Sexual Health and Behavior.

-From a sexual health perspective, oral sex carries no risk of pregnancy, there is a risk of transmitting other STDs this way, including HIV, although it's lower than with anal or vaginal sex.
+From a sexual health perspective, oral sex carries no risk of pregnancy.
+However, there is a risk of transmitting other STDs this way, including HIV, although it's lower than with anal or vaginal sex.
 In recent years, oral cancer caused by the human papilloma virus (HPV) has also become a concern with oral sex.
 These risks can be greatly reduced through the use of condoms.